4RohanSinha/CppND-Capstone-Project/README.md

 			* Note that on Ubuntu, this package can be installed with the following command: `sudo apt install libsdl2-2.0-0 libsdl2-dev`
 	* SDL2 extension libraries: SDL image, SDL ttf, and SDL mixer are all required for this project to run.
 		* SDL image installation instructions for all platforms are available at <a href="https://lazyfoo.net/tutorials/SDL/06_extension_libraries_and_loading_other_image_formats/index.php">this link.</a>
 		* Note that the tutorial provides instructions for SDL image only.
-For the other library, follow the same instructions, but use the other links.
+For the other libraries, follow the same instructions, but use the other links.
 Here are the links to all the SDL extension libraries used:
 			* <a href="http://www.libsdl.org/projects/SDL_image/">SDL image</a>
 			* <a href="http://www.libsdl.org/projects/SDL_ttf/">SDL ttf</a>
 			* <a href="http://www.libsdl.org/projects/SDL_mixer/">SDL mixer</a>